git-abhishek/gsoc-2018/Abhishek Singh: Improve Test Coverage and Test Performance.md

   **Delieverables**

-    1. Improve volume rendering and visualization, answer testing and image comparison by expected answer of a test case
+    1. Improve volume rendering and visualization modules answer testing and image comparison by expected answer of a test case
     2. Decrease test runtime proportionally (that is 26% code coverage runs in ~45 mins, final test runtime could be more but due to increased code coverage)

   * Week 6: [June 18 - June 22]